Doncic, Mavs cruise past Cavs 110-90 to stay in 5th in West - WHIZ News

 The already injury-riddled Cavaliers had to play without Kevin Love, who was sidelined after banging knees with Portland’s Enes Kanter two nights earlier in a 141-105 loss to the Trail Blazers.
 Collin Sexton scored 27 points for the Cavaliers.

-Dallas guaranteed it would remain in fifth place in the West, a game ahead of either the Los Angeles Lakers or Portland with five games remaining.
-The Lakers and Trail Blazers, who started the night tied for sixth, played later Friday.
+Dallas (39-28) stayed a game ahead of Portland (38-29) in fifth place in the West.
+The Trail Blazers broke a sixth-place tie with the Lakers (37-30) and clinched that season series with a 106-101 victory over Los Angeles on Friday night.
 The odd team out among the three will be forced into the play-in scenario as the No. 7 seed.

 “I think it’s something that’s always worthwhile,” said coach Rick Carlisle, who passed Cotton Fitzsimmons for 15th on the career list with his 833rd victory.
 “It shows that you’re one of the better teams.
 It’s big and we’ll take it.
 It’s important to get this win, try to get through this game unscathed and get ready for Sunday.”

-Trey Burke hit a half-court shot at the buzzer in the first quarter for a 33-19 Dallas lead, and Doncic converted a three-point play in the final seconds before the half for a 62-37 margin while holding Cleveland to 31% shooting before the break.
+Trey Burke hit a half-court shot at the buzzer in the first quarter for a 33-19 lead, and Doncic converted a three-point play in the final seconds before the half for a 62-37 margin while Dallas held Cleveland to 31% shooting before the break.

 “I thought the first half in part and the shooting let us down,” Cavs coach J.B.
 Bickerstaff said.
 “We had some open looks and didn’t knock them down.”